 Richard Dawkins, A River Out of Eden (New York, N.Y: Basic Books, 1995).
 In a one of his T.V. debates, he also called the origin of life “a happy chemical accident.”

 On Singer, see his New York Times article, “Should This Be the Last Generation?,” https://opinionator.blogs.nytimes.com/2010/06/06/should-this-be-the-last-generation/ Singer does, of course, use the value system of utilitarianism.
 However, quotes like the following clearly indicate that, at the end of the day, he holds a materialistic nihilism: “So why don’t we make ourselves the last generation on earth?
 If we would all agree to have ourselves sterilized then no sacrifices [of material goods] would be required — we could party our way into extinction!”
 Here, it becomes clear that Singer does not give any intrinsic worth to the envioronment.
-It was only wother saving for future generations.
+It was only worth saving for future generations.
 If we just pre-eliminate those generations then we can use the envioronment as we see fit—party till we die!
 Pushing for an honest nihilism in his book, The Human Predicament, the South African Philosopher, David Benatar can conclude, “If we take a cold, hard look at the human condition, we see an unpleasant picture.”
 We exist for no reason and death is annihilation.
 Cf., Ruse’ Article here, https://www.hpsst.com/uploads/6/2/9/3/62931075/opmichaelruse.pdf].
-This is where nihilism turns to the insane and schizophrinia: there is ultimately no meaning to human existence; we make up our own meaning for human existence; I think subjectively that human existence is not just meaningless, but so bad that it would be better if we were not born; now I will advocate for this meaning so that more humans are not born (the contradiction: human existence is meaningless; since human existence is so bad (entailing positive meaning), the thing to do is end it).
+This is where nihilistic culture turns to incoherence: there is ultimately no meaning to human existence; we make up our own meaning for human existence; I think subjectively that human existence is not just meaningless, but so bad in terms of pain that it would be better if we were not born; now I will advocate for this meaning so that more humans are not born (the contradiction: human existence is meaningless; since human existence is so bad (entailing positive meaning), the thing to do is end it).

 I suppose his recent book, A Meaning to Life (Oxford: Oxford University Press, 2019), extends the thesis of this essay in some significant sense.
 More research is needed, here.